ariejdl/SDG/ReadMe.md

 Longer term thought: the server is written in Python rather than Typescript partly because jupyter_client is in use.

+note in MainHandler the old .js files are referenced in <script> tags, these show server connectivity, these have been copied to dist/ from src/third_party and xterm from node_modules

 ## Tests

 `pytest tests [-s]`